IntentArchitect/Docs/guidelines.md

 ## Formatting markdown tables

 Select the text in the editor representing the Markdown table.
 Press `CTRL+SHIFT+P` and select `Evenly distribute selected table`.
 This will format markdown tables in a human readable manner.

+## Headings

+In a typical how-to document, the article heading will contain the word "How to" while the sub-sections will be declarative statements without the repetitive "How to" phrase.